raspberrypilearning/sense-hat-data-logger/worksheet.md

 ```
   The first line defines your function name, and the second sets up an empty **list** structure into which you will add your collected data.

-  The next four lines get data from some of the sensors and add them (append) to the **sense_data** list.
+  The next four lines get data from some of the sensors and add (append) them to the **sense_data** list.

   ```python
     yaw,pitch,roll = sense.get_orientation().values()
     sense_data.extend([pitch,roll,yaw])
 ```

-  The rest of the sensors are a bit more complex as they each give 3 values back, in the lines above you are asking the Sense-HAT for the 3 orientation values (yaw, pitch, roll) and the second line extends the sense_data list by those three values.
+  The rest of the sensors are a bit more complex as they each give three values back.
+In the lines above you are asking the Sense HAT for the three orientation values (yaw, pitch, roll) and the second line extends the sense_data list by those three values.

     ```python
     mag_x,mag_y,mag_z = sense.get_compass_raw().values()